-HIT 171: Health Data, Information, Law, and Ethics Introductory course into medical records which integrates all phases of the records management cycle while complying with state and federal regulations and laws.
-Topics include: privacy and access laws, release of medical information , ediscovery, privacy and security audits; Health Insurance Portability and Accountability Act (HIPAA); American Recovery and Reinvestment Act (ARRA); and The Patient Protection and Affordable Care Act (PPACA) and the impact on health information.
+Prerequisites: BUS 101 with a grade of C or better or equivalent or instructor consent Program: Health Information Technology Recommended Prep: ICS 129 HIT 171: Health Data, Information, Law, and Ethics Introductory course into medical records which integrates all phases of the records management cycle while complying with state and federal regulations and laws.
+Topics include: privacy and access laws, release of medical information, ediscovery, privacy and security audits; Health Insurance Portability and Accountability Act (HIPAA); American Recovery and Reinvestment Act (ARRA); and The Patient Protection and Affordable Care Act (PPACA) and the impact on health information.

-Credits: 3 Program: Health Information Technology HIT 176: Statistics with Healthcare Science Applications HIT 176 covers principles of statistics with applications to healthcare science.
+HIT 176: Health Information Statistics

+This course covers principles of statistics with applications to healthcare science.
 Statistical methods include collection, maintenance, organization, presentation, interpretation, and quantitative analysis of data from primary and secondary sources.
 Terminology, examples and assignments from healthcare science are incorporated throughout the course.

-Prerequisites: HIT 102 and BUS 101 with a grade of C or better or instructor consent.
+Prerequisites: HIT 102 with a grade of C or better or concurrent enrollment

-Recommended Prep: ENG 22 or ENG 24, Mathematical skills and practices at the Common Core level.
+Recommended Prep: BUS 101, Mathematical skills and practice consistent with Common Core High School standards

 HIT 192: Professional Practice Experience and Registered Health Information Technologist Exam Prep This course aids the student in making the transition from student to employee by practicing and testing professional competencies needed for employment in the Health Information Management (HIM) career field.
-Student will perform advanced functions of the HIM department in a controlled virtual environment with the guidance of the instructor.
-The activities will represent application of all health information technology (HIT) coursework.
+The activities will represent the application of all health information technology (HIT) coursework.
 The student will also be placed in a HIM facility for the purpose of assimilating theory with practice for the Professional Practice Experience (PPE) portion.
 The student will also experience the structure and format of the American Health Information Management Association (AHIMA) Registered Health Information Technician (RHIT) credential exam.
 By completing practice exams the student will acquire testing skills and knowledge to be prepared to take the RHIT credential exam.
 Student is required to register and attempt the AHIMA RHIT credential exam as a requirement of this course.
 (Replacing BUSN 192V in program).

-Prerequisites: BUS 101.
-HIT 102.
-HIT 108.
-HIT 109 and HIT 115 with a grade of C or better and HIT 176, 208 and 209 with a grade of C or better or concurrent or instructor approval.
+Prerequisites: BUS 101, HIT 102, HIT 108, HIT 109 and HIT 115 with a grade of C or better and HIT 176, 208 and 209 with a grade of C or better or concurrent enrollment or Equivalent or Instructor Consent

-Recommended Prep: ENG 22 or ENG 24.
-Course should be taken in the student's final semester as the work completed in the prior 3 semesters build on the skills needed to complete this course.
+Recommended Prep: ENG 22, ENG 24 Course should be taken in the student's final semester as the work completed in the prior 3 semesters build on the skills needed to complete this course.